-Spicy peanut sauce is pretty much a staple around here, mostly for how it makes a meal easy: boil noodles, stir-fry some veggies, pour the sauce over everything and dinner's ready.
-Quick and flavorful - it's a good thing (um...do you think that's trademarked?).
+Spicy peanut sauce is pretty much a staple around our house, mostly for how it makes a meal easy: make some noodles or rice (or use lettuce wraps), stir-fry some veggies, pour the sauce over everything and dinner's ready.
+Quick and flavorful - it's a very good thing (um...do you think that's trademarked?).

-This is a case where the store-bought product doesn’t necessarily have a lot of junk in it, it’s just really expensive!
-Even in the Asian stores, this is not cheap.
-After trying several recipes and being disappointed (some were just like putting straight peanut butter on your noodles- ugh), I stood in the aisle of the store and wrote down the ingredients in the order listed of the brand we liked then came home and fiddled with amounts until it passed the taste test.
+After trying several recipes and being disappointed (some were just like putting straight peanut butter on your noodles!), I stood in the aisle of the store and wrote down the ingredients of the brand we liked in the order listed, then came home and fiddled with amounts until it passed the taste test.

-These are the ingredients: soy sauce, peanut butter, honey or brown sugar, rice vinegar AND apple cider vinegar, fresh ginger, and garlic.
-Not pictured is Sriracha sauce - the ingredient that adds the spiciness to the peanut sauce.
+Here are the simple ingredients you'll need to make this recipe: soy sauce, peanut butter, honey or brown sugar, rice vinegar AND apple cider vinegar, fresh ginger, garlic, and Sriracha sauce - the ingredient that adds the spiciness to the peanut sauce.